DIETARY SYSTEMS AND CONCEPTS

 These two similar dietetic concepts assert that certain groups need a set amount of each nutrient in order to be healthy.
 This idea is very inaccurate and not worth much, in my view, because individual needs vary too much.
 They depend on oneÕs age, weight, height, lifestyle, illnesses, metabolic type and much more.
 The idea is helpful in one regard.
 This is to bring to peopleÕs attention that they are not even getting the minimum required daily amount of many nutrients such as calcium and vitamin A. This is sad to have to say, but many, many people, especially teens, for example, do not even meet the RDA levels of these and other nutrients.

 Dr. Weston Price, DDS, studied healthy tribes around the world.
 He wrote Nutrition and Physical Degeneration.
 He found that all the healthiest tribes obtained 4-10 times the recommended daily allowance of the major vitamins and minerals than American obtain.
 I do not agree with all of Dr. PriceÕs recommendations, as they are 100 years old and the state of the world has changed a lot.
 For example, it is simply not safe to eat raw food today very much due to concerns with parasite, in particular.
-However, overall, Dr. Price was a very wise physician and researcher.
+Eating too much fat is also not healthful today.
+However, overall, Dr. Price was a wise physician and researcher.
 Thus one must question the adequacy of the recommended daily allowances.

 The RDAs and MDRs are far too low, in my view, as they are based on averages of ÒhealthyÓ people, many of whom are getting ready to be diagnosed with cancer or diabetes.
 So I do not make use this concept.